StealthBadger747/KubeNodeSmith/README.md

 ---

-## Development tips

-- `go fmt ./...` and `go test ./...` before committing.
-- Avoid adding new `panic` paths—bubble errors up instead (see TODO list).
-- When adding config knobs, update `internal/config` and drop an example into `example-configs/`.
-- The Proxmox provider supports `PROXMOX_SKIP_TLS_VERIFY=true` if your lab cluster has self-signed certs.

----

 ## Contributing & roadmap

 I keep the future wish-list in `TODO.md`: CRDs, better scheduling heuristics, more providers, observability, all the good stuff.
 If you open a PR, note how you tested it and what assumptions you made about your infrastructure.